logiqai/docs/integrations/ossec-variants-ossec-wazuh-atomic/logiq-ossec-agent-for-windows.md

-# LOGIQ-OSSEC Agent for Windows
+# Apica-OSSEC Agent for Windows

 We have [discussed earlier](https://docs.logiq.ai/integrations/ossec-variants-ossec-wazuh-atomic) how to make a ossec`-hids` App Extension.